Murder of the Romanov family: Background

 On 22 March 1917, Tsar Nicholas II, deposed as a monarch and addressed by the sentries as "Nicholas Romanov", was reunited with his family at the Alexander Palace in Tsarskoye Selo.
 He was placed under house arrest with his family by the Provisional Government, and the family was surrounded by guards and confined to their quarters.

-In August 1917, after a failed attempt to send the Romanovs to the United Kingdom, where the ruling monarch was Nicholas and his wife Alexandra's mutual first cousin, King George V, Alexander Kerensky's provisional government evacuated the Romanovs to Tobolsk, Siberia, allegedly to protect them from the rising tide of revolution.
+In August 1917, after a failed attempt to send the Romanovs to the United Kingdom, where the ruling monarch, King George V, was the mutual first cousin of Nicholas and his wife Alexandra, Alexander Kerensky's provisional government evacuated the Romanovs to Tobolsk, Siberia, allegedly to protect them from the rising tide of revolution.
 There they lived in the former governor's mansion in considerable comfort.
-After the Bolsheviks came to power in October 1917, the conditions of their imprisonment grew stricter.
-Talk in the government of putting Nicholas on trial grew more frequent.
+After the Bolsheviks came to power in October 1917, the conditions of their imprisonment grew stricter as talk within the government of putting Nicholas on trial grew more frequent.
 Nicholas was forbidden to wear epaulettes, and the sentries scrawled lewd drawings on the fence to offend his daughters.
 On 1 March 1918, the family was placed on soldiers' rations.
 Their ten servants were dismissed, and they had to give up butter and coffee.